martinhbramwell/gspread_HelloOAuthWorld/README.md

 <a name="Set up a Virtual Environment"/>
 ### Set up a Virtual Environment

-I don't want do be accused of wrecking anone's system.
+I don't want do be accused of wrecking anyone's system.
 Python is integral to the workings of Ubuntu and altering it willy-nilly is a bad idea.
 Virtual environments protect you from that.

+First we check what the Python execution path looks like normally.

+    python -c "import sys; print sys.path"

-First we prepare for virtual environment management
+Now we can prepare for virtual environment management

     pushd ~/disposable/gspread_HelloOAuthWorld
-    sudo ./prepare_virtualenv.py
+    sudo ./prepare_virtualenv.sh

 We need a directory for our virtual project